checkedc/checkedc-clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 ## Update the baseline branch on Github

 You will then need to build and run tests to establish test baselines.
-Assuming that the tests  results are good, you can push them to your personal
+Assuming that the tests  results are good, you can push them to your personal Github forks:
-Github forks:

 	git push origin baseline

-You can then issue a pull request to pull the changes into the mainline change.
+You can then issue pull requests to pull the changes into the Microsift Github repos.

 ## Update the master branch.